Public transit is a public service just like roads, parks, libraries and emergency services that are available to all of us.

 Every resident may not use all of these services, yet they still play a key role in how our communities and region function, and how we improve the quality of life for central Iowans.

-DART connects people to the places they need to go in and around Greater Des Moines, making our neighborhoods and communities more accessible, easier to navigate and more enjoyable—all of which drives economic prosperity for our region.
+DART connects people to the places they need to go in and around Greater Des Moines including jobs, healthcare, childcare, education and more.
+By making our neighborhoods and communities more accessible and easier to navigate, we can support even more local economic activity.

-No singular source funds DART in its entirety.
-You can see pictured to the right that DART is supported by a mix of federal, state and local funding dollars.
-This funding, enables DART to provide a viable, working transit system that gets thousands of people to work, essential services, shopping, medical appointments and other places they need to go.
+DART is supported by a mix of federal, state and local funding dollars.
+This funding, enables DART to provide a viable, working transit system that provides up to 4.5 million trips per year for central Iowans.